-A: A health reimbursement arrangement (HRA) is an employer-sponsored account to reimburse a portion of a participant's eligible out-of-pocket medical expenses, such as deductibles, co-insurance, and pharmacy expenses.
+A: A Health Reimbursement Account (HRA) is an employer-sponsored account to reimburse a portion of a participant's eligible out-of-pocket medical expenses, such as deductibles and co-insurance expenses.
 It's not an insurance plan; it's a reimbursement program funded entirely by an employer to help make health care more affordable.